Morbidelli: Morbidelli V8

 Morbidelli V8 at the Barber Vintage Motorsports Museum.

 In 1994, Morbidelli constructed an innovative shaft-drive, five-speed, 32-valve, liquid-cooled, 847 cc, 90° V8, sport touring motorcycle, but its high price meant it would not be economically feasible to produce.
 The Guinness Book of World Records listed it in 2001 as the world's most expensive motorcycle.
 Because of the bike's exotic design, it was displayed in The Art of the Motorcycle at the Guggenheim Museums in New York, Bilbao and Las Vegas.
 An example can also be seen at the Barber Vintage Motorsports Museum in Birmingham, Alabama, United States.
 Another V8 is on display at the Morbidelli Museum in Pesaro, Italy.

 The documentary

 The story of the Morbidelli racing team is told in the documentary film Morbidelli - a story of men and fast motorcycles (2014), by directors Jeffrey Zani and Matthew Gonzales.
 The documentary features footage from the 1972 Tourist Trophy, the 1976 and 1977 racing seasons, races in the city of Pesaro in the 1950s, and more.
 It also features interviews with riders Eugenio Lazzarini, Alberto Ieva, Pier Paolo Bianchi, Mario Lega and Graziano Rossi.

 Morbidelli today

-Today the former Morbidelli factory in Pesaro houses a classic motorcycle museum that reminds visitors of the company's former glory.
+Today the former Morbidelli factory in Pesaro houses a classic motorcycle museum.
 The complete world championship story is represented among the exhibits as well as many antique motorcycles.